If Europe uses euros as currency, should then Africa use Afros as currency?

 The euro is the official currency of the Eurozone, which is a monetary union consisting of 19 of 28 member states of the European Union.
 The euro was introduced in 1999 as an accounting currency, but physical coins and banknotes entered into circulation in 2002.
 The currency is managed by the, based in Frankfurt.
 Its international code is “EUR”.

-Since it is the currency of the second largest economy in the world, the euro gained its position as an international reserve currency.
+Since it is a currency of the second largest economy in the world, the euro gained its position as an international reserve currency.
 Indeed, it is the second most widely held currency, after the U.S. dollar.
 However, the European sovereign-debt crisis questioned the soundness of the euro.
 The problem with the Eurozone (and its currency) is that it consists of several independent governments and one common central bank.
-Such a unique structure leads to the tragedy of the commons: each Eurozone member can externalize part of the costs of its deficit and make the whole euro group carry the burden of the costs of irresponsible policies.
-Therefore, the euro is another case of, just like the , but with a flawed and unstable institutional background.
+Such a unique structure leads to the tragedy of commons: each Eurozone’s member can externalize part of the costs of its deficit and make the whole euro group carry the burden of the costs of irresponsible policies.
+Therefore, the euro is another

 Euro and Gold

-The euro is one of the most important alternatives to the U.S. dollar among fiat currencies (thein the world).
-This is why there is often a positive link between the euro and gold: both assets are negative correlated with the greenback.
+The euro is one of the most important alternatives to the U.S. dollar among fiat currencies.
+This is why there is often a positive link between the euro and gold: both assets have negativeto the .
 However, the relationship is far from being a perfect correlation, as one can see in the chart below.
 This is because gold is not merely an alternative against the U.S. dollar, but also against the current monetary system based on fiat currencies.
-Therefore, in some cases the euro and the dollar both lose (or gain) ground against gold.
+Therefore, in some cases the euro and the dollar both lose (or gain) a ground against gold.

-We encourage you to learn more about the gold market – not only about the relationship between gold and euro, but also how to successfully useand how to profitably trade it.
-A great way to start is to sign up for our today.
+We encourage you to learn more about the gold market – not only about the relationship between gold and the euro, but also how to successfully useand how to profitably trade it.
+Great way to start is to sign up for our today.
 It's free and if you don't like it, you can easily unsubscribe.Back